Trinityweb3/Flash-loan-arbitrage-bot/README.md

 ## Returning 20% of fees

 Actually, Save Finance charges a 0.05% total fee from flash loans.
 But the protocol architecture is designed to reward front-end integrators like a host fee mechanism
-So, a total fee spliting on
+So, a total fee spliting on<br>
-1 -  80% goes directly to the protocol treasury (fee_receiver_ata).
+1 - 80% goes directly to the protocol treasury (fee_receiver_ata).<br>
 2 - 20% goes to the integrator (host_fee_receiver).

 ## How this code exploits it:
-In the repay_ix accounts vector, we pass our own wallet's ATA as the host_fee_receiver:
+In the repay_ix accounts vector, we pass our own wallet's ATA as the host_fee_receiver.
+Thus, by acting as our own host, we automatically save 20% of the loan costs.<br>

-By acting as our own host, we automatically save 20% of the loan costs.
-Thus 20% of it is ref back to our wallet
+Please, tips me =)<br>

-Please, tips me =) DdKQPiHdhgCACMvPe1UKH9aJ8KY415YW9eNC7ah6nzS7
+DdKQPiHdhgCACMvPe1UKH9aJ8KY415YW9eNC7ah6nzS7

 ## Created by [@trinitycult](https://t.me/trinitycult)